If you entered the wrong opening balance, you can either find its entry in the register to edit it or run an Account QuickReport.

 If you did not enter any opening balance, you have several options:

 Perhaps the simplest solution is to create a new bank account with the correct opening balance and start date, and then merge the old bank account into the new bank account.
 It is critical that the existing bank account be merged into the new bank account.
-For instructions on how to do this, please see Merging accounts, vendors/suppliers, or customers, How do I merge two accounts?
+For instructions on how to do this, please see Merging accounts, vendors/suppliers, or customers.

 When you connect QuickBooks Online with your bank account for the first time using Add Account you will be allowed to download transactions going back 90 days.
 This process will pull over all the transactions from the bank's web site during that time period and enter an Opening Balance on your bank account which will also affect Opening Balance Equity.
 For more information on Opening Balance Equity, please see Opening Balance Equity.